cat101/CasaC-Wiki/en/index.md

 - 2 bathroom heaters and 2 bathroom fans
 - A kitchen range
 - 8 smoke detectors/air quality sensors
-- An energy consumption sensor and backup power generator
+- A four channel energy meter with an automatic transfer switch to a backup power generator
 - A whole house PA system for TTS cues
 - 2 RFID keypads for access control